imengyuan/imengyuan.github.io/_pages/about.md

 I received my B.S. in Biological Sciences with a minor in Software Engineering at Sichuan University.

-Currently I'm studying the maintenance of genetic variation in different plant life cycles (i.e. through ploidally antagonistic selection).
+Currently I'm studying the maintenance of genetic variation in different plant life cycles (e.g. through ploidally antagonistic selection).

 ## News